FC Dallas: FC Dallas era: 2005–present

 In 2010, Dallas played in the MLS Cup for the first time, losing 2–1 after extra time to Colorado at BMO Field in Toronto, after an own goal by George John.
 They were the last of the surviving original MLS clubs to appear in the MLS Cup final.
 On-loan Colombian midfielder David Ferreira was voted the league's MVP, having missed only one minute of the season, and Hyndman won the MLS Coach of the Year Award.

 By finishing as runners-up in the MLS Cup, Dallas competed in the 2011–12 CONCACAF Champions League, their first time in the leading continental tournament.
 Following a victory in the preliminary round against Alianza F.C. of El Salvador, they reached the group stage.
 In the first group game, Marvin Chávez's goal defeated Mexican champions UNAM at the Estadio Olímpico Universitario, making Dallas the first MLS team to win an away match in the Champions League against a Mexican team.
 The team followed this achievement with a victory by the same score at Toronto FC, but did not win any of their four remaining games and were eliminated from the competition after finishing in third place in their group.
 In October 2013, Hyndman resigned as head coach after a second consecutive season without making the playoffs.

 Three months after Hyndman's resignation, his replacement was confirmed to be Colombian and former Dallas player and assistant coach Óscar Pareja, who had resigned from the Colorado Rapids after two seasons as head coach there.
 Pareja led the club back to the playoffs in 2014.
 Dallas finished in first place in the Western Conference in 2015.
-They defeated the Seattle Sounders FC in the conference semifinals, only to fall to the Portland Timbers in the Western Conference finals.
+They defeated the Seattle Sounders FC in the conference semi-finals, only to fall to the Portland Timbers in the Western Conference finals.

 First double

 Their regular season performance earned them a return to the Champions League for 2016–17.
 In 2016 the club won their first Supporters' Shield and second U.S. Open Cup.
-For the third consecutive year, they met the Sounders in the conference semifinals, this time losing 4–2 on aggregate.
+For the third consecutive year, they met the Sounders in the conference semi-finals, this time losing 4–2 on aggregate.

 Dallas, in their return in the Champions league, had advanced from the group stage and into the knockout round.
-The club was eliminated by Pachuca, in their home and away semifinal series, after a late goal in overtime from Hirving Lozano.
+The club was eliminated by Pachuca, in their home and away semi-final series, after a late goal in overtime from Hirving Lozano.